-My hope in publishing this Free Guide on Pareja de Hecho in Spain is to help someone searching for answers.
-It is my wish that should someone out there find themselves in a situation similar to the one I’ve shared with my significant other from Spain, I pray they may stand a better chance at saving their long distance relationship by avoiding some of the mistakes I made.
-Had I known this information sooner, maybe, just maybe, things might be different today.
+It is my wish that should someone out in the world find themselves in a similar situation to the one I’ve shared with my significant other from Spain, I pray they may have a better chance at saving their long-distance relationship than I did by having the information I lacked.
+Had I known this information sooner, maybe… just maybe… things might be different today.
+Who knows.

 “If you don’t mind elaborating a bit, having this conversation would be so helpful to me right now.
 I’m so curious.
 Sorry, I hope you don’t mind me sharing this with you but I have actually also been dating someone from Spain who I met in college.
 We broke up 3 months ago after 2 years of dating because living together seemed almost infeasible for us.
 How are they managing to live together?
 Have they already gotten married?
 I would really appreciate you sharing any of this information with me!”